rogerbinns/apsw/doc/extra.rst

 There is an experimental under development vector search library by the SQLite team.
 It is also included with the extras if possible.
-**Note** if the extension is loaded on an x86 processor from before 2013, then an illegal instruction exception will happen

 * `Forum post <https://sqlite.org/forum/forumpost/ceba048877>`__ to provide feedback
 * `Site <https://sqlite.org/vec1>`__ with tutorial and